 An approved applicant will join our waiting list.

-APSI may be appointed by the probate court to serve as guardian of the person only after a person has been found incompetent based on a comprehensive evaluation and an assessment of the person’s capacity to make decisions.
+County probate courts appoint APSI to serve as guardian of the person, which means APSI makes decisions about where the person lives, what medical care they receive, and who will provide services to them.
+The court must first find the person to be incompetent based on a comprehensive evaluation and assessment of the person's capacity to make decisions.